 The American political scientist Adolph Reed Jnr. once wrote about Malcolm X that “… he was just like the rest of us—a regular person saddled with imperfect knowledge, human frailties, and conflicting imperatives, but nonetheless trying to make sense of his very specific history, trying unsuccessfully to transcend it, and struggling to push it in a humane direction.”
-Like Malcolm X, Chris Hani, who was also assassinated (Hani was murdered on this day in 1993), should not be made into an ideal type or used to settle political scores in the present.
+Like Malcolm X, Chris Hani–who was also assassinated (Hani was murdered by a white right-winger on this day in 1993)– should not be made into an ideal type or used to settle political scores in the present.

 Yet, any observer of contemporary South Africa can’t help noticing that while Chris Hani is still lionized and his name invoked in speeches and songs, the principles he stood for no longer animate the political project of the liberation movement he laid down his life for or that his erstwhile comrades in the ruling party, its Communist ally and the main trade union federation have been disappointing.

 To miss Chris Hani, is a natural reaction.
 When Chris Hani was alive, he was the most popular ANC leader after Nelson Mandela, especially among ordinary members and supporters.
 (This piece by Nomboniso Gasa captures Hani’s charisma and leadership well.)
 At his funeral, Mandela called him “one of the greatest revolutionary leaders the country has ever seen.”
 Fidel Castro described him as one of South Africa’s “most valuable leaders.”
 For my generation at least, Chris Hani was the natural successor to Mandela.